wout/dat-docs/dats/examples.md

 ---
 # DAT examples

-Last February, we released the first two collections using the DAT Metadata Standard.
-There's also an example token showcasing the use of [p5.js](https://p5js.org/).
-It's not much, but after the launch of our generative art platform in the Autumn of 2023, many more examples will be available.
+In December 2022, the initial version of the DAT Metadata Standard was released, and it has recently been transformed into a CIP (Cardano Improvement Proposal).
+Although there are few examples currently available, this is set to change soon.
+Once venster's generative art platform is launched in Autumn 2023, many additional examples will become available.

 ## The Perfect NFT

-[The Perfect NFT](https://theperfectnft.art/) was the first use of the DAT Metadata Standard and consisted of two collections.
+Last February, MICK+WOUT and Alexander Watanabe collaborated on [The Perfect NFT](https://theperfectnft.art/), the first use of the DAT Metadata Standard.
 It was a blockchain art performance where collectors became participants by, quite literally, leaving their fingerprints on the pieces.

 The first part of the collection was called _Temporal Bidding Declarations_, a series of receipts serving as proof of participation.
 In total, 3409 TBDs were minted.
 [View the TBDs on venster.io](https://venster.io/policies/5120000fd4f7584a4ff2b2f5fe71f735f84315106dd6014ac581baa5/assets).